Observation of $CP$ violation in $B^{0}\!\to{J\mskip-3mu/\mskip-2mu\psi}\rho(770)^0$ decays

 Potential difference in the angular efficiency between simulated samples and data, arising from mismatches in the momenta of final-state particles, is corrected using an iterative fit as detailed in Ref.~\cite{LHCb-PAPER-2019-013}.
-The measured \CP-violation parameters are summarized in \tabref{tab_fitres}, where statistical uncertainties are estimated using the bootstrapping method~\cite{Efron:1979bxm}.
+The measured \CP-violation parameters are summarized in \tabref{tab_fitres}, where statistical uncertainties are estimated using the bootstrapping method~\cite{Efron:1979bxm,Langenbruch:2019nwe}.
+This approach allows the uncertainties from the $\jpsi\pip\pim$ mass fit, including the uncertainties on the contribution of the partially reconstructed background, to be propagated into the statistical uncertainties of the \CP-violation parameters.
 All results are mutually consistent, showing no evidence for a polarization-dependent effect.
-The statistical significance of a nonzero value of 2\betaeff is found to be around 10 Gaussian standard deviations using Wilks' theorem~\cite{Wilks:1938dza}, establishing the first observation of \CP violation in the $\decay{\Bd}{\jpsi\rho(770)^0}$ decays.
+The statistical significance of a nonzero value of 2\betaeff is found to be around ten Gaussian standard deviations using Wilks's theorem~\cite{Wilks:1938dza}, establishing the first observation of \CP violation in the $\decay{\Bd}{\jpsi\rho(770)^0}$ decays.
 The corresponding time-dependent \CP asymmetry varies at different points in the phase space, leading to a dilution on this asymmetry.
-In order to reduce this dilution, a variable $t^{\prime}$, determined as the decay time adjusted by a factor dependent on phase-space position, is used.
+To reduce this dilution, a variable $t^{\prime}$, determined as the decay time adjusted by a factor dependent on phase-space position, is used.
 As described in the {\hyperlink{sec_endmatter}{ End Matter}}, it aligns the oscillation phases at different phase-space positions to reduce the dilution on the \CP asymmetry.
 The resulting \CP asymmetry is shown in \figref{fig_bd_fittime}.
 The background-subtracted distributions of $m(\pip\pim)$ and the decay angles, along with their fit projections, are shown in \figref{fig_bd_fitamp}.
 As a cross-check, the fit is repeated on subsets of the data, divided by the year of data-taking, magnet polarity, trigger and tagging category.
 In all cases, the obtained results are consistent with the baseline results.

 The total systematic uncertainties reported in \tabref{tab_fitres} are obtained by summing the individual contributions in quadrature.
 These contributions are described below and summarized in the {\hyperlink{sec_endmatter}{ End Matter}}.
 The uncertainties of input parameters constrained in the fit are already incorporated into the statistical uncertainties of the fit results.
 The impact of the decay-time resolution is found to be negligible on the fit results.
 The systematic uncertainties from the decay width difference and production asymmetry of the \Bd meson are evaluated by varying their values by one standard deviation, taken as the quadrature sum of the central values and uncertainties reported by Refs.~\cite{PDG2024} and~\cite{LHCb-PAPER-2023-013}, respectively.